Breaking the Mould: Germany's Supply Chain Act as a New Approach to Global Labour Rights Accountability

 Qiao Feng has not clarified whether it had in fact reduced working, though the claims of workers should be investigated further.
 In any case, it appears that workers sensed the company’s intention to make critical changes to their jobs.
 Like other cases mentioned in this report, workers generally know that major changes to working conditions, like a reduction in working hours, are typically a precursor to bigger changes like relocation and layoffs.

 CLB has contacted brands that Qiao Feng supplies, including BMW and Volkswagen, about the violations of workers' right of association, and their unpaid social insurance.
-Volkswagen then responded, stating that after investigation, they had found Qiao Feng to be in violation of the German Supply Chain Due Diligence Act, and that they would refer the case for further investigation, and appropriate response measures.
+Volkswagen then responded, stating that “after reviewing your report we came to the conclusion that the supplier might violated [sic] against the German Supply Chain Due Diligence Act”, and that they would refer the case for further investigation so that appropriate response measures could be taken.
 BMW also replied, indicating they are investigating the case.

 Aleph – hired thugs maintain order